 Frequently Asked Personal Injury Questions

-Laws regarding personal injury and insurance are extremely complex; to ensure that you receive the full compensation you are entitled by law, hiring an experienced personal injury attorney is generally the most reliable option.
+Laws regarding personal injury and insurance are extremely complex; to ensure that you receive the full compensation you are entitled to by law, hiring an experienced attorney is generally the most reliable option.
 Small claims court can sometimes handle matters involving minor sums of money; however, an injured party should always consult with an attorney in cases that involve larger claims.
+Read our personal injury FAQ below to learn more.

 Awards to make a person whole as a result of personal injury are NOT taxable as “income”.